-- Applicants who have completed a Diploma of College Studies or Diplome d’etudes collegiales (DEC) from CEGEP, college, or equivalent studies from another province.
+- Students who have completed a Diploma of College Studies or Diplome d’etudes collegiales (DEC) from CEGEP, college, or equivalent studies from another province.
 Please click here for more information.

 University Transfer Students

-To qualify, students must have completed at least 30 credits of undergraduate courses at other universities with a minimum B average (3.0 CPGA).
-Up to a maximum of 18 previously completed credits from other universities are assessed individually for transfer at the point of admission.
+- A maximum of 18 previously completed credits from other universities, with a grade of “C” or better”, are assessed individually for transfer at the point of admission.
 These credits may be transferred from a completed degree or an incomplete degree.
 Further details can be found here.

 Inter/Intra-Faculty Transfer Students

-- The School of Social Work welcomes transfer applications from students of other undergraduate programs at McGill University.
-To qualify, students must have a minimum B average (3.00 CGPA) in their course work.
-Students in their freshman year (4-year degree) must have completed a minimum of 24 credits to be eligible to apply to transfer.
-For those students applying for transfer after their U1 or U2 years, please note that only a maximum of 18 credits are eligible for transfer.
+- Students in their freshman year (4-year degree) must have completed a minimum of 24 credits to be eligible to apply to transfer.
 Please visit the Transfers or Readmission page for more information.